Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_03_troubleshooting/guide.en-gb.md

 ### I am trying to use the AI Endpoints models, but I keep getting a 429 error code.
 What does it mean?

 A 429 error code typically indicates that you have exceeded the rate limit for the AI Endpoints models.
-When authenticated, the following rate limits apply:
+When using AI Endpoints, the **following rate limits apply**:

-- 4 requests per second per PCI project/model
+- **Anonymous**: 2 requests per minute, per by IP and per model.
-- 250 requests per minute per PCI Project/model
+- **Authenticated with an API access key**: 400 requests per minute, per PCI project and per model.

 If you exceed these rate limits, you will receive a 429 error code.
 In this case, you may consider optimizing your application's usage of the AI Endpoints or spreading out your requests over a longer period.

-Alternatively, please reach out to us to discuss increasing your limits if you require higher usage.
+Alternatively, please **[reach out to us to discuss increasing your limits](https://help.ovhcloud.com/csm?id=csm_get_help )** if you require higher usage.

 ### I am experiencing slow response times when using some of the AI Endpoints models.
 What is causing this delay?